hashicorp/consul/website/source/docs/agent/options.html.md

   agent's initial startup sequence.
 If it is provided after Consul has been initialized with an encryption key, then the provided key is ignored and a warning will be displayed.

+* <a name="_hcl"></a><a href="#_hcl">`-hcl`</a> - A HCL configuration fragment.
+  This HCL configuration fragment is appended to the configuration and allows to specify the full range of options of a config file on the command line.
+  This option can be specified multiple times.
+This was added in Consul 1.0.

 * <a name="_http_port"></a><a href="#_http_port">`-http-port`</a> - the HTTP API port to listen on.
   This overrides the default port 8500.
 This option is very useful when deploying Consul